 The Data Quality and Data Management market is going through a paradigm shift where the focus has turned to the business user.
 Historically, business users have been at the mercy of over-burdened IT departments with limited resources, but IT is not to blame.
 Even with the simplest query, the answer used to be “It’ll be six weeks before we can give you that.”
 But, in the new world of self-service data, the business wants it now.
-Tools are emerging that can empower users to have a different relationship to their company’s data, though within that new landscape Data Quality becomes an even more complex issue.
+Tools are emerging that can empower users to have a different relationship to their company’s data, though within that new landscape, Data Quality challenges become an even more complex issue.

 “Thirty years ago, systems were all in separate silos,” said Kevin McCarthy, in a DATAVERSITY® interview:

 “Nine-track tapes full of customer savings and checking account information would get loaded onto a mainframe and then processed using a series of tools to standardize the information and identify the components of the names and addresses.”

 Then individual relationships and household relationships would be built among those records, he said.
 It’s now possible to standardize personal data, build relationships, and do matching without complete or identical records: “Being able to sort out fuzzy matches, transpositions, double characters, and things like that.”

 Although methods have changed significantly in that time, companies McCarthy calls “enterprise players” — large Fortune 2000 companies such as IBM and SAP — still lean heavily on IT.
 These larger organizations focus on the “one-stop shop” concept so that they can offer complex and very technical features.
 At the other end of the spectrum, he said, the customer data platforms (CDPs) that are emerging are more targeted to a specific market or service need.